elfjes/gimme-that/README.rst

 * Scoped repositories to manage the lifetime of created objects (useful for testing)
 * Does not require any decorators or other additions to your classes (most of the time).
 They remain `your` classes
 * Detects circular dependencies, and provides the means to resolve them
-* Extensibility using plugins: create your own logic for resolving dependencies and creating classes
+* Extensibility using plugins: create your own logic for resolving dependencies and instantiating classes

 Development
 ------------